Skip to main content

 • Block Lag Gauge by Pipeline shows the current block lag for each pipeline as an at-a-glance gauge.

+Block lag is only available for pipelines whose output includes a block number or timestamp column.
 Block lag is an end-to-end metric.
 If a downstream sink is slow, the pipeline will deliberately slow down how fast it pulls from its source dataset — this is backpressure, and it exists to prevent the pipeline from running out of memory while a sink catches up.
 In other words, a growing block lag is often a symptom of a slow sink, not a slow source.

 Block lag is measured using the reported block time for each chain.
 Some chains only propagate block headers to indexers a few seconds after the block is produced, so a steady baseline of a few seconds of lag on those chains is normal.